staillanibm/sttHelloWorldJMS/README.md

 A [Makefile](Makefile) is provided to build, push, deploy and test the microservice.
 Notice the variables at the top of the file, which you can adapt to your context:
 ```
 DOCKER_RUNTIME=podman                                               # Change to docker if you're using Docker
 DEPLOYMENT_NAME=stt-hello-world-jms                                 # The name of the Kube deployment (and also the name of the container when deploying using docker compose)
-IMAGE_NAME=ghcr.io/staillanibm/msr-hello-world-jms              # The container registry repo name in which the image is located
+IMAGE_NAME=quay.io/staillanibm/msr-hello-world-jms                  # The container registry repo name in which the image is located
 TAG=latest                                                          # The image tag
-DOCKER_ROOT_URL=http://localhost:15555                          # The root url to call the REST API deployed via docker compose
-DOCKER_ADMIN_PASSWORD=Manage123                                 # The password to call the REST API deployed via docker compose
+DOCKER_PORT_NUMBER=16643                                            # The port number exposed by the container deployed locally via docker compose
 KUBE_NAMESPACE=iwhi                                                 # The kube namespace in which the microservice is deployed
-KUBE_ROOT_URL=https://stt-hello-world-jms-iwhi.somewhere.com    # The root url to call the REST API deployed via kube
-KUBE_ADMIN_PASSWORD=Manage12345                                 # The password to call the REST API deployed via kube
 ```

 ##  Build of the microservice image